mhinz/vim-mix-format/README.md

 # vim-mix-format

-Elixir 1.6 introduced the code formatter `mix format`.
-This plugin provides its integration into Vim 8 and Neovim.
+Elixir 1.6 introduced the formatter: `mix format`.
+This plugin makes it easy to run the formatter asynchronously from within Vim 8 and Neovim.

 ![demo](demo.gif)